Gluten-Free Sourdough Banana Bread Recipe

 How to Make Gluten-Free Sourdough Banana Bread

-I thought it made sense to make sourdough banana bread by using my best banana bread recipe.
+I thought it would make sense to make sourdough banana bread by using my best banana bread recipe.
 I made a few modifications and wow.
 It is so delicious.

 The sourdough gives the bread a bit of tanginess that adds a wonderful sensation to the bread.
 I am going to make this again.
 Very soon!